AssetFetch/spec/spec.md

 This component-level linking gives providers flexibility in how they structure the unlocking process.

 ## 3.7.
 Downloading
-After choosing a suitable implementation and unlocking all of its datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
+After choosing a suitable implementation and unlocking all of its components, the client downloads the files for every component of the implementation into a dedicated storage location.
 At this point the client can - either by itself or through calls to its host application - handle the files that it obtained.

 ## 3.8.
 Handling
 The AssetFetch data does not encode a fixed, imperative series of steps for handling an asset.
 Instead, it describes properties of and relationships between components which the client uses to generate an appropriate series of steps for handling the file inside its environment.
 This usually entails multiple steps, such as importing resources into the currently opened project or scene or importing resources into a central repository, like a software-specific local asset library.